Your Shopping Cart

 Maurice Lacroix’s Aikon collection has planted itself firmly at the forefront of the Swiss brand’s extensive portfolio, prized by enthusiasts for its sporty, avant-garde aesthetic, integrated-bracelet design, and value-proposition pricing.
 The Aikon Chronograph features all the hallmarks of the popular three-hand editions, including the hobnail-textured Clous de Paris motif and applied baton indexes on the dial, and six claw-like tabs on the circumference of the bezel.
 The white dial hosts a vertically oriented assortment of black, snailed subdials at 12, 9, and 6 o’clock, balanced by the day and date in a double rectangular window at 3 o’clock.
 Tha case, with its meticulous array of brushed and polished finishes, flows seamlessly into the supple link bracelet.
 The ETA-based ML112 automatic caliber beats inside, powering the time and calendar functions in addition to the stopwatch, activated by the button-shaped pushers flanking the octagonal screw-down crown.

-Price: $4,295 - $4,595, Case Size: 42mm, Case Height: 15.5mm, Strap Width: 20mm, Crystal: Sapphire, Water Resistance: 50 meter, Movement: Automatic FC-760
+Price: $4,995, Case Size: 42mm, Case Height: 15.5mm, Strap Width: 20mm, Crystal: Sapphire, Water Resistance: 50 meter, Movement: Automatic FC-760

 Powered by an in-house movement developed specially for it, Frederique Constant’s Flyback Chronograph is inspired by models from the 1930s.
 The automatic Caliber FC-760 inside has an unconventional, star-shaped column wheel that governs the integrated stopwatch’s start, stop, and reset functions and works in unison with the operating lever to ensure the mechanism’s exceptionally smooth operation.
 The case measures 42mm in diameter and available in either stainless steel or rose-gold-plated steel.
 The tricompax dial, here in black-and-white “reverse panda” splendor, features subdials at 3, 6, and 9 o’clock for the 30-minute chronograph counter, analog date display, and small seconds indicator, respectively.
 In another nod to its historical inspirations, the tachymeter scale appears on the dial’s periphery rather than on the bezel.
 A high complication at an amazing price point, this watch’s value is enhanced by the haute horlogerie decorations on the movement, visible through a sapphire caseback.

-Price: $5,000 - $7,200, Case Size: 41mm, Case Thickness: 14.79mm, Crystal: Sapphire, Water Resistance: 200 meters, Movement: Automatic Tudor Caliber MT5813
+Price: $6,050, Case Size: 41mm, Case Thickness: 14.79mm, Crystal: Sapphire, Water Resistance: 200 meters, Movement: Automatic Tudor Caliber MT5813

 Tudor’s flagship Black Bay collection, which takes its cues from vintage models of the Rolex-owned brand’s Oyster Prince Submariner, welcomed its first chronographs in 2017 and added crowd-pleasing “panda” and “reverse panda” models in 2021.
-To develop the movement for the Black Bay Chronographs, Tudor turned not to parent brand Rolex but to fellow Swiss sports-watch giant Breitling.
+To develop the movement for the Black Bay Chronographs (see our review here), Tudor turned not to parent brand Rolex but to fellow Swiss sports-watch giant Breitling.
 The resulting Caliber MT5813, which uses Breitling’s self-winding B01 movement as a base, features an integrated chronograph powered by a column wheel, a 70-hour power reserve and a COSC chronometer certification.
 The anodized aluminum bezel on the Black Bay Chronograph’s 41mm steel case is inscribed with a tachymeter scale rather than the dive-time scale characteristic of the Black Bay family.
 The screw-down crown and chrono pushers help ensure the same 200-meter water resistance as the diving models.

-Price: $8,750, Case Size: 42mm, Thickness: 15.1mm, Lug-to-Lug: 50.5mm, Lug Width: 22mm, Water Resistance: 200m, Crystal: Sapphire, Movement: Automatic Breitling Caliber B01
+Price: $8,900, Case Size: 42mm, Thickness: 15.1mm, Lug-to-Lug: 50.5mm, Lug Width: 22mm, Water Resistance: 200m, Crystal: Sapphire, Movement: Automatic Breitling Caliber B01

 The most recent update of Breitling’s historical Chronomat collection takes inspiration from the fondly remembered 1980s models, resurrecting those watches’ ratcheting bezels with easy-to-grip rider tabs and adding a functional element: the tabs at 12 o’clock and 3 o’clock are interchangeable, which means the first 15-minute interval on the scale can be used for either counting up or counting down.
 The Chronomat B01 42 rolled off the runway in 2020, with a substantial but not overly imposing case diameter of 42mm and a profile slightly over 15mm.
-Its tricompax dial, here in a two-tone “panda” configuration, has subdials at 3, 6, and 9 o’clock for chronograph minutes and hours and running seconds, respectively.
+Its tricompax dial, here in a two-tone “panda” configuration, has subdials at 3, 6, and 9 o’clock for chronograph minutes and hours and running seconds, respectively (you can see our guide here).
 The chronograph pushers flank a fluted crown that screws down securely into the case for a 200-meter water resistance.
 The timepiece contains the Breitling Caliber B01, which holds a lengthy 70-hour power reserve, and comes on a distinctive “Rouleaux” integrated bracelet, a retro element resurrected from earlier generations of Breitling watches.

 Price: $15,100, Case Size: 40mm, Crystal: Sapphire, Water Resistance: 100 meters, Movement: Automatic Rolex Caliber 4131